 Lisa Brokop - "November Trees" (2008), written by Lisa Brokop and Jefferson Ross.
 It begins "First cold snap of an angry autumn".
 (Lisa's from Canada so she probably has experienced some "angry autumns".)
 The chorus goes "You stripped me down to shakin', now my soul is naked, I feel like I'm about to freeze, crackin' from the pressure, beaten by the weather, cryin' like November trees". (bad breakup)

-There you have it, ten autumnal melodies (actually nine since one happens to be an impostor).
+There you have it, eleven autumnal melodies (actually ten since one happens to be an impostor).
 Obviously, there are more but generally not by artists I care about.
 I'm sure I missed some good ones so let me know your favorites.

 Attention country song writers.
 This is a largely untapped subject for songs.
 Get to work on writing some fall country songs for next fall.
 You know, I'll bet that O. Henry could have been a great country songwriter if he had lived a century later.